krishnaadvaitsripada/UTEK2023_Team4/README.md

 # UTEK 2023 Programming Competition Team 4

-Repository for the University of Toronto Engineering Kompetition (UTEK) 2023 for the Programming competition.
+This is the repository for the University of Toronto Engineering Kompetitions (UTEK) 2023 for the Programming competition.

+The competition package with the Problem Statement is included in the 'documents' folder.

 Team members:
 * Krishna Advait Sripada